marcusnagy/ImageEnhancer/README.md

 - ***TemplateEnhancer:*** Abstract class that contains logic/methods which both of the *V-Transform* and the *Smart Enhance* uses.
 Implements `ImageEnhancer` and is constructed after `Template method Pattern` to be a *template* for both *V-Transform* and *Smart Enhance*.
 - **VEnhancer:** Class extends `TemplateEnhancer` and performs the *V-Transform* on a given image with specified number of segments.
 - **SmartVEnhancer:** Class extends `TemplateEnhancer` and performs the *V-Transform* on all possible factors but returns the image which produces the best *Median Absolute Deviation* value (which is the value closest to 0.25)

+## Changes from Feedback
+There have been some minor changes to improve layout for multiple devices by adding an **Info** button and removing a `textField`.
+This allows for older APIs to be used. **Save** button now works properly but also with improved feedback to the user.

+>**Note:** Changes are visible in How-to-Use and everything old has been removed.